-The Pros and Cons of Induction Cooking
+The Pros and Cons of Induction Cooking: Modernizing Your Kitchen in an Older Home

 A black stove top is sitting on a granite counter top.